Langtang Valley Trek - 8 Days

 What's included

-• Transportation: All required bus transportation from Kathmaandu to Syaprubeshi and Syaprubeshi to Kathmandu.
+• Transportation: All required bus transportation from Kathmandu to Syaprubeshi and Syaprubeshi to Kathmandu.

 • Meals: Daily breakfast, lunch, and dinner, including tea or coffee.